 Many parents enjoy being able to bring their children to the same dental practice where they receive their own care.
-They feel more comfortable because they already know the dentist, and they find it more convenient to come to one clinic for the whole family.
+They feel more comfortable because they already know the dentist, and they find it more convenient to come to one office for the whole family.
 So let’s take a look at what the phrase pediatric dentist really means.

 What is a Pediatric Dentist?